 If you are going to be visiting Walt Disney World for more than 10 days during the year (less if you take advantage of the many discounts available to pass holders), you may want to consider one of their Annual Passes.
 Any ticket can be upgraded to an Annual Pass, during the upgrade window described above, with the guest paying the difference in cost.
 There are two different types of Annual Passes available.
 The Platinum Annual Pass includes access to all 4 theme parks, includes Park Hopper, no block out dates, free parking and discounts at select locations.
 But one of the best things that are included with this Annual Pass was added in 2015.

-To put those prices in perspective, a 4 Day Park Hopper ticket would cost around $506 plus tax.
-If you are going to make visits in a calendar year, it makes sense to get an annual pass.
+To put those prices in perspective, a 4 Day Park Hopper ticket would range from 480 to $640 plus tax depending on when you visit.
+If you are going to make multiple visits within a twelve month period, it makes sense to get an annual pass.

 There are additional Annual Passes for Florida residents.
 For a complete review of the benefits of annual passes and why they are the right choice for many, read our article, 10 Reasons You, Yes You, Should Get an Annual Pass.